MariaAngela24/introduction-to-computer-science/lesson_14.md

     - Ask students to complete [Do Now 1.4: Example Animation](do_now_14.md).

 2. Think, Pair, Share
-    -  Ask pairs of students to think, pair, and share ideas for the first five steps needed to create the bat project from Do Now 1.4 from scratch.
-Point out any differences in their answers, and emphasize there is more than one correct answer.
+    -  Ask students to think about the first five steps required to recreate the bat project from Do Now 1.4.
+After students think about the answer independently for a few minutes, ask them to share their ideas with a partner.
+Then, ask partners to share their ideas with the class.
+Point out any differences in students' answers, and emphasize that nearly all computer science problems have more than one correct answer.

 3. Lab Preview
     -  Review the Learning Objectives for Lab 1.4
-    -  Briefly preview the following features of Snap and let students know they will fully explore each feature during Lab 1.4:
+    -  Briefly preview the following features of Snap, and let students know they will fully explore each feature during Lab 1.4:
         - Broadcast and receive blocks
         - Costumes tab
         - Sprite Corral
         (Note: Be sure to point out the toolbars in the Costumes tab and the Sprite Corral.
-Also be sure to point out the different menu options that are available when you right-click a costume icon in the Costumes tab, Stage, and Sprite Corral).
+Also be sure to point out the difference between the menu options that are available when you right-click a costume icon in the Costumes tab, Stage, or Sprite Corral).

-2. Activity
+2. Pair-Programming Activity
-    -   Students should complete the ["Sprites in Action"](lab_14.md) lab individually.
+    -   Students should complete the ["Sprites in Action"](lab_14.md) lab in pairs.
         -   Ensure that students create two different sprites for parts 1 and 2 so they do not get the costumes mixed up.
         -   Students can submit the assignment using your turn-in procedures or you can check off the work as students complete it.
 3. Debrief